studio-b12/gowebdav/README.md

     io.Closer
 }
 ```
-A Authenticator implements a specific way to authorize requests.
+An Authenticator implements a specific way to authorize requests.
 Each request is bound to a separate Authenticator instance.

 The authentication flow itself is broken down into `Authorize`